Category Archives: Japanese Royals

 Princess Takamado presents a trophy at the 2018 Prince Takamado Cup, Japan’s national youth football (soccer) cup tournament, named after her husband

 Although Princess Takamado was left a widow with three children, she continued her husband’s efforts to foster international goodwill.
-She has been extremely active with a large number of charitable organizations involving sports, cultural exchange, and the environment, taking on all of the positions formerly held by her late husband, as well as many new positions.
+She has been extremely active with many charitable organizations involving sports, cultural exchange, and the environment, taking on all of the positions formerly held by her late husband and many new positions.
 Princess Takamado has traveled throughout Japan and all over the world on behalf of the organizations.
 She often represents the Japanese Imperial Family at royal events in other monarchies.

 Princess Takamado attending the wedding of Princess Madeleine of Sweden; Credit – By Frankie Fouganthin https://commons.wikimedia.org/w/index.php?curid=26670920